flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180209-18-02-07-north-korea-meeting.md

     @realdonaldtrump, Mar.
 8, 2018
   card_citation: ''
 card_7:
-  card_text: "Something To Consider:\n----------------------\n\n_“PS: To be clear — we need to talk to North Korea.
+  card_text: "Something To Consider:n----------------------nn_“PS: To be clear — we need to talk to North Korea.
 But Kim is not inviting Trump so that he can surrender North Korea’s weapons.
-Kim is inviting Trump to demonstrate that his investment in nuclear and missile capabilities has forced the United States to treat him as an equal.”  \n_Jeffrey Lewisa\x0F, Twitter, @ArmsControlWonk Mar.
+Kim is inviting Trump to demonstrate that his investment in nuclear and missile capabilities has forced the United States to treat him as an equal.”  n_Jeffrey Lewisax0F, Twitter, @ArmsControlWonk Mar.
 8, 2018"
   card_citation: ''
 card_10:
   card_text: >-